Code-Institute-Submissions/mildew-detection/README.md

 ### Page 2: Cherry leaf visualizer
 * It will answer business requirement 1
+	* Lists the findings related to the study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
 	* Checkbox 1 - Difference between average and variability image
-	* Checkbox 2 - Differences between average parasitized and average uninfected cells
+	* Checkbox 2 - Differences between Healthy and Powdery Mildew Cherry Leaves
 	* Checkbox 3 - Image Montage

 ### Page 3: Mildew detector
-* It will answer business requirement 1
+* It will answer business requirement 2
-	* Checkbox 1 - Difference between average and variability image
-	* Checkbox 2 - Differences between average parasitized and average uninfected cells
-	* Checkbox 3 - Image Montage
+	* file upload widget to upload one or more images for prediction
+	* Display image and prediction statement indicating whether or not a cherry leaf conatins mildew
+	* Display table with image and prediction result
+	* Download button to download table

 ### Page 4: ML performance metrics
 * A technical page displaying the model performance
-	* Checkbox 1 - Difference between average and variability image
-	* Checkbox 2 - Differences between average parasitized and average uninfected cells
-	* Checkbox 3 - Image Montage
+	* Display project hypothesis and validation
+	* Display project performance

 ## Unfixed Bugs